Haehnchen/idea-php-symfony2-plugin/README.md

 Version
 ---------------------

-* This plugin supports Symfony 2, 3, ... and hopefully all future ones
+* This plugin supports Symfony 2, 3, 4, ...

 Documentation and tutorials
 ---------------------